Class Single<T>

 @SafeVarargs public static <T> Single<T> anyOf(Single<? extends T>... singles)

 Creates a new Single that terminates with the result (either success or error) of whichever amongst the passed singles that terminates first.
+Therefore, the result is said to be ambiguous relative to which source it originated from.
+After the first source terminates, only the non-terminated sources will be cancelled.

 From a sequential programming point of view this method is roughly equivalent to the following: